Aiming to provide relevant and up-to-date information to help you navigate your supply chain.

 Updated subscription center

 Are the emails you’re receiving from Maersk the right ones for you?
 Maersk recently added more options for you to update your preferences and thereby ensure you’re receiving updates tailored to your business needs.
 That means you can select your region(s) of interest and whether you want to deep-dive into logistics insights, stay on top of the latest news and trends, be the first to hear about new products and events – or all of the above.
-Customize your preferences in our new subscription center.
+Customize your preferences via the “Subscription Preferences” link on the footer of this email.

 If you have any questions on optimizing your end-to-end supply chain, please contact your local Maersk professional.